 Miller Compost carries a wide selection of landscape products for your home.
 Our products can be purchased in many different ways and can be picked up at our Richmond Hill location or delivered to your home.

 For many, compost is used as an organic soil amendment.
-But compost does so many things that are not only good for your plants, but good for the environment.
+But compost does so many things that are good for your plants and are also good for the environment.

 What is humus and why is it so important to have in your garden?
-We will explain the important role that compost plays in added humus to the soil.
+We will explain the important role that compost plays in adding humus to the soil.

 Miller Compost has been supporting the local food movement for over 20 years.
 Miller Compost and the Compost Council of Canada encourage both homeowners and commercial food producers to plant a little extra and donate fresh produce to local food banks and community kitchens.